top of page

 The work starts with the raw sounds of disconnected wires and moves towards their dissemination in transformation through a multilayered procession in a series of improvisational live sessions.

-The composition of the album, though, has its own narrative structure, independent of the concept and context described here, and consists of the thirteen steps.
+The composition of the album, though, has its own narrative structure, unveiled in a booklet.

 Snezhana Reizen